telerik/maui-docs/controls/progressbar/migrate-from-xamarin.md

 ---
-title: Migrate from Xamarin.Forms
+title: Migrating from Xamarin
-page_title: .NET MAUI ProgressBar Documentation - Migrate from Xamarin
+page_title: Migrating the ProgressBar from Xamarin.Forms to .NET MAUI
-description: "Learn how to migrate from Xamarin.Forms ProgressBar to .NET MAUI ProgressBar control."
+description: "Learn how to migrate the Telerik UI for Xamarin ProgressBar to the Telerik UI for .NET MAUI framework by updating the namespaces and the incompatible NuGet packages."
-position: 1
+position: 20
 slug: progressbar-migrate-from-xamarin
 ---